The Breadwinner Review – Concentrated melancholy

 You expect children’s animated films to be a little sad don’t you?
 A little salt to balance out the sugar, enough melancholy to allow our spirits to be lifted later on.
 Nobody expects the death of Anna and Elsa’s parents to be the entire trade of Frozen, they’re just another dash of something in the…

+This movie is a mess.
 Seriously.
 It is an ugly looking, confusingly paced, poorly acted thing that follows a script which lurches drunkenly between the incomprehensible and the banal.
 It is confused and focusless, any scene with more than a couple of characters turns into an exercise in geographic confusion, something of an achievement considering…

 So, as far as romantic heroes go, island pig farmer has gotta be roughly in the middle of the pack right?
 Like, it’s all the necessary parts of rugged and parochial but slightly elevated.
 Nobody wants to fall for the dullard with a field full of leeks.
 And a horse breeder would obviously be some…

 See, I have friends who didn’t like Early Man because it’s all about football.
 I get it, the early ad campaigns sorta downplayed that aspect, but coming up on release the signs were definitely there.

 Now, the film is straight-up, legit goofball nonsense.
 Neeson plays a man who has rode the same train every day for ten years and on the day he’s laid off from work a mysterious woman boards with him and offers him $100,000 to identify and track a mystery passenger.
 Just from the premise it feels…

 There this thing which happen when comedians create autobiographical material and then cast themselves in it.
 Like, it’s an extension of everything they put up on stage, the way they turn experiences into stories, how their life is deliberately distorted around this stage persona they create.
 Everything around a comedian has to turn into comedy.…

 I don’t have too much to say about From the Land of the Moon aside from how boring it is.
 Like, it’s real dull.